When executing a mysql command in a script, the message "Warning: Using a password on the command line interface can be insecure" appears

 Having your password visible in the command line interface is not secure

-You can see the output on the second line.
+You can see that the output is shown on the second line.

 # mysql -uroot -ppassword Warning: Using a password on the command line interface can be insecure.
 Welcome to the MySQL monitor.
 Commands end with ; or \g.
 Your MySQL connection id is 3548981 Server version: 5.6.30-log MySQL Community Server (GPL) Copyright (c) 2000, 2016, Oracle and/or its affiliates.
 All rights reserved.
 Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
 Other names may be trademarks of their respective owners.
 Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement. mysql>

-If you use only [-p] and enter a password separately, it will not be output.
+If you only use [-p] and enter the password separately, it won't be displayed.

-This is a warning that writing it directly is not secure!
+This is a warning because directly writing the password is not secure!

 Write the password to the conf file